Fairlands: Residents Association

 The Fairlands, Liddington Hall and Gravetts Lane Community Association (FLGCA) is formed of residents of Fairlands and the surrounding residential areas.
 The FLGCA administer the community centre, form an umbrella organisation for various groups specific to the neighbourhoods, and more generally act for the benefit of residents.
 A free monthly magazine is delivered to every house within its scope.

 Youth outreach

 The Normandy Youth Center serves the area by sponsoring community-based programs targeting youth in the area (especially marginal groups and minorities) for the purpose of increasing exposure to educational opportunities and building a stronger community.

 History

-The small settlement developed in the 1930s from farms and heath/woodland on the inside bend of the Aldershot Road by developing a few roads of semi-detached houses and bungalows.
-Fairlands' main building period was around 1960 when many more roads were built. - its shops, community centre, doctor's surgery and school were built in the 1960s.
-The wholly green-buffered settlement is not bisected by any main roads and continues to reject street lighting, which adds strength to a suggestion the character of the settlement is semi-rural to rural.
-Today 12 residential roads and closes form a clustered, garden-use dominated hamlet.
+Fairlands and Littlefields Farms, together comprising around 250 acre, were sold for development in 1926.
+Plans for an estate of around 1,000 houses were approved by the borough council in December 1934 and construction began the following year.
+A second phase of housebuilding began in the late-1950s and Fairlands County Primary School, designed by the architect, Raymond Ash, opened in 1966.
+The settlement is not bisected by any main roads and continues to reject street lighting.
+Today 12 residential roads and closes form a clustered hamlet.